sam55silver/zombie-arcade/README.md

 - Phaser 3
 - PixiJS

 Each implementation can be found in different branchs.
-The main being the godot 4.0 branch.

 I am now manily focusing on the PixiJS framework with some of my own implementations to create an "engine" for this game.
 This branch can be found at "pixijs-version".

-I hope to release this version on the web in the next couple of months.
+## Main

+This main branch is the PixiJS version of which I decided to build the final game with.
+Also in this main branch is a web app that contains the game.
+I am using the T3 stack for my web app to connect my game to a database in order to hold high-scores.